biohackathon-japan/bh24-getting-shapes-from-large-rdf-inputs/paper/paper.md

 * Handling of blank nodes (BNodes) when mining SPARQL endpoint data.
 We stopped considering BNodes as potential seed nodes when sampling instance data from an endpoint.
 This change prevents errors or invalid SPARQL queries when attempting to retrieve information about such nodes in subsequent queries.

-* Use of RDF annotations at constraint.
-SheXer now provides machine-readable and ShEx-compliant examples of each extracted feature, enabling integration with other tools for improved documentation.
+* Use of RDF annotations at constraint-level. sheXer now provides machine-readable and ShEx-compliant examples of each extracted feature, enabling integration with other tools for improved documentation.

-* Support for schema extraction with BNodes from certain inputs.
-SheXer processes graphs locally without requiring them to be loaded into memory or queried via an endpoint.
-However, this approach needs traversing the graph twice, posing a challenge when handling BNodes due to their lack of unique identifiers.
+* Support for schema extraction with BNodes from certain inputs. sheXer processes graphs locally without requiring them to be loaded into memory or queried via an endpoint.
+This approach needs traversing the graph twice, posing a challenge when handling BNodes due to their lack of unique identifiers.
 However, during this hackathon, we implemented a solution to this issue, allowing natural handling of BNodes for Turtle and N-Triples formats.

-## Conclusions and future work
+# Conclusions and future work

 The proposed approach enables us to extract shapes from large datasets, such as UniProt, by leveraging the full range of available data.
 Moving forward, we aim to explore several areas for improvement: